jenwo98/cloud-intelligence-dashboards-framework/README.md

 This library is licensed under the MIT-0 License.
 See the [LICENSE](LICENSE) file.

 ## Notices
-Dashboards and their content: (a) are for informational purposes only, (b) represents current AWS product offerings and practices, which are subject to change without notice, and (c) does not create any commitments or assurances from AWS and its affiliates, suppliers or licensors.
+Dashboards and their content: (a) are for informational purposes only, (b) represent current AWS product offerings and practices, which are subject to change without notice, and (c) does not create any commitments or assurances from AWS and its affiliates, suppliers or licensors.
 AWS content, products or services are provided “as is” without warranties, representations, or conditions of any kind, whether express or implied.
 The responsibilities and liabilities of AWS to its customers are controlled by AWS agreements, and this document is not part of, nor does it modify, any agreement between AWS and its customers.